BALL “LIVE” OR “NOT LIVE”

 To start the game or the second half, or after a goal has been scored, the ball is not live until a proper kickoff has been performed.
-For a kickoff, each team must be in its own half of the field and all players of the team not taking the kickoff must also be at least ten yards away from the ball (outside of the center circle).
-After the referee has indicated that the kickoff may take place, the ball is only live after the kicker has touched the ball forward.
+For a kickoff, each team must be in its own half of the field and all players of the team not taking the kickoff (defending team) must also be at least ten yards away from the ball (outside of the center circle).
+After the referee has indicated that the kickoff may take place, the ball is only live after the kicker has touched the ball and the ball clearly moves (in any direction).
 Only after the ball has been kicked may the defenders move inside the circle or into the other half of the field.
 Similarly, only after the ball has been kicked may the offensive players go into the other half of the field.

 When the ball is live, it may only be legally picked up or handled by the Goalkeepers within their own penalty area.
 When the ball is not live, it may be picked up and handled by anyone.

-The ball is not live at the instant the referee starts blowing his whistle or otherwise indicates that a foul or misconduct has occurred, resulting in either a direct free kick or an indirect free kick.
+During play, the ball becomes not live at the instant the referee starts blowing his whistle or otherwise indicates that a foul or misconduct has occurred, resulting in either a direct free kick or an indirect free kick.
 The ball is back live when the kicker for the non-offending team kicks the ball in any direction.

 For a “dropped ball” performed by the referee, the ball is live only after it has touched the ground after being released.